litteratum/workon/README.md

 * leaved stashes
 * unstaged changes

 and then remove a project folder from the working directory.
 If there is something left, the command will fail.
-But as with `start` command, you always can use `-f/--force` flag if you are confident.
+But you can use `-f/--force` flag if you are confident.

 If the command ran without arguments, it will remove ALL projects from a working directory.